tylerhelmann/dickeya-barseq-2021/fit_analysis.md

 For *Ddia*ME23, across 6 time0 x 3,761 genes, 0 gene fitness values (0%) had |fitness| > 1 and |t| > 4.
 For *Ddia*6719, across 2 time0 x 3,528 genes, 0 gene fitness values (0%) had |fitness| > 1 and |t| > 4.

-Therefore, for each library used in this study, the estimated false discovery rate for a significant phenotype was 0% / (2.9%, 1.8%, or 1.7%) = 0%.